jodastephen/railmodel/CR2-Swirl-SWLondon.md

 From Earlsfield to Waterloo
 ---------------------------
-* CR2 changing to WIM-WAT at CLJ in 18-20m at 18tph
+* CR2 changing to CLJ-WAT at CLJ in 18-20m at 18tph

 From Earlsfield to Green Park
 -----------------------------
 * CR2 changing to Victoria at VIC in 15-17m at 30tph
-* CR2 changing to WIM-WAT at CLJ changing to Victoria at VXH in 20-25m at 18tph (+7m)
+* CR2 changing to CLJ-WAT at CLJ changing to Victoria at VXH in 20-25m at 18tph (+7m)
-* CR2 changing to WIM-WAT at CLJ changing to Jubilee (Northbound) at WAT in 25-30m at 18tph (+12m)
+* CR2 changing to CLJ-WAT at CLJ changing to Jubilee (Northbound) at WAT in 25-30m at 18tph (+12m)

 From Earlsfield to Oxford Circus
 --------------------------------
 * CR2 changing to Victoria at VIC in 17-19m at 30tph
-* CR2 changing to WIM-WAT at CLJ changing to Victoria at VXH in 22-27m at 18tph (+7m)
+* CR2 changing to CLJ-WAT at CLJ changing to Victoria at VXH in 22-27m at 18tph (+7m)
-* CR2 changing to WIM-WAT at CLJ changing to Bakerloo at WAT in 27-32m at 18tph (+12m)
+* CR2 changing to CLJ-WAT at CLJ changing to Bakerloo at WAT in 27-32m at 18tph (+12m)

 From Earlsfield to Charing Cross
 --------------------------------
 * CR2 changing to Northern (West End) Southbound at TCR in 18-20m at 30tph
 * CR2 changing to District at VIC in 19-21m at 27tph (+1m)
-* CR2 changing to WIM-WAT at CLJ changing to Bakerloo at WAT in 23-28m at 18tph (+7m)
+* CR2 changing to CLJ-WAT at CLJ changing to Bakerloo at WAT in 23-28m at 18tph (+7m)
-* CR2 changing to WIM-WAT at CLJ changing to Northern (West End) at WAT in 24-29m at 18tph (+8m)
+* CR2 changing to CLJ-WAT at CLJ changing to Northern (West End) at WAT in 24-29m at 18tph (+8m)

 From Earlsfield to Leicester Square
 -----------------------------------
 * CR2 changing to Northern (West End) Southbound at TCR in 16-18m at 30tph
-* CR2 changing to WIM-WAT at CLJ changing to Northern (West End) at WAT in 26-31m at 18tph (+12m)
+* CR2 changing to CLJ-WAT at CLJ changing to Northern (West End) at WAT in 26-31m at 18tph (+12m)

 From Earlsfield to Goodge Street
 --------------------------------
 * CR2 changing to Northern (West End) at TCR in 16-18m at 30tph
-* CR2 changing to WIM-WAT at CLJ changing to Northern (West End) at WAT in 28-33m at 18tph (+14m)
+* CR2 changing to CLJ-WAT at CLJ changing to Northern (West End) at WAT in 28-33m at 18tph (+14m)

 From Earlsfield to Warren Street
 --------------------------------
 * CR2 changing to Northern (West End) at TCR in 18-20m at 30tph
 * CR2 changing to Victoria at VIC in 19-21m at 30tph (+1m)
-* CR2 changing to WIM-WAT at CLJ changing to Victoria at VXH in 24-29m at 18tph (+8m)
+* CR2 changing to CLJ-WAT at CLJ changing to Victoria at VXH in 24-29m at 18tph (+8m)
-* CR2 changing to WIM-WAT at CLJ changing to Northern (West End) at WAT in 30-35m at 18tph (+14m)
+* CR2 changing to CLJ-WAT at CLJ changing to Northern (West End) at WAT in 30-35m at 18tph (+14m)

 From Earlsfield to Baker Street
 -------------------------------
 * CR2 changing to Victoria at VIC changing to Bakerloo at UOX in 22-26m at 27tph
 * CR2 changing to Victoria at VIC changing to Jubilee (Northbound) at UGP in 23-27m at 30tph (+1m)
-* CR2 changing to WIM-WAT at CLJ changing to Jubilee (Northbound) at WAT in 29-34m at 18tph (+8m)
+* CR2 changing to CLJ-WAT at CLJ changing to Jubilee (Northbound) at WAT in 29-34m at 18tph (+8m)
-* CR2 changing to WIM-WAT at CLJ changing to Bakerloo at WAT in 31-36m at 18tph (+10m)
+* CR2 changing to CLJ-WAT at CLJ changing to Bakerloo at WAT in 31-36m at 18tph (+10m)

 From Earlsfield to Westminster
 ------------------------------
 * CR2 changing to District at VIC in 17-19m at 27tph
-* CR2 changing to WIM-WAT at CLJ changing to Jubilee (Northbound) at WAT in 23-28m at 18tph (+8m)
+* CR2 changing to CLJ-WAT at CLJ changing to Jubilee (Northbound) at WAT in 23-28m at 18tph (+8m)

 From Earlsfield to Temple
 -------------------------